Yankees Place Catcher Gary Sanchez On 10-Day Disabled List

 NEW YORK (CBSNewYork/AP) — The New York Yankees announced on Monday catcher Gary Sanchez is headed to the disabled after pulling up while running out a double-play grounder Sunday at Tampa Bay.

-The Yankees have the best record in the majors at 50-25 heading into Monday night’s showdown with the Philadelphia Phillies.
+Frazier hit .350 in eight games after recently being promoted from the minors.
+The Yankees have the best record in the majors at 50-25.

 (© Copyright 2018 CBS Broadcasting Inc. All Rights Reserved.
 The Associated Press contributed to this report.)